 Ever wished there was a sake equivalent of a luxurious sweet wine like Sauternes?
 Well, we recommend you give kijoshu a try.
 This type of sake is made with already-brewed sake replacing some of the water in brewing.
 It is quite rare, but it can be lusciously sweet and very enjoyable.

-Now that you learned about most of the sake types you can encounter in Tokyo sake shops, you can impress the shopkeeper by asking for a junmai nama genshu.
+Now that you've learned about the classification of sake types you'll encounter at a Tokyo sake shop, you can impress the sake associate or shopkeeper by asking for a junmai nama genshu.
 Reading all these terms at once might be confusing but the best way to understand the characteristics of these types is just to try a lot of different bottles.
-So go out there, taste lots of sake and find out what you enjoy the most!
+So go out there, taste lots of varieties, and discover the world of sake!